Self Compassion for Weight Loss and Guilt-free Resilience!

 It's important to note that self-compassion is not just pretending things are perfect.
 It's actually recognizing the truth of our imperfections and how certain situations challenge us.

-Self-compassion for weight loss is not selfish or pity
+Self-compassion for weight loss is not selfish or pitiful

 Mindfulness is a key to self-compassion.
 It gives us awareness and lets us accept the difficult emotions connected to our shortcomings.
 Minding these feelings lets us, or a friend or coach, support us through connection.
 Recognizing the Latin in compassion meaning "to suffer with," Dr. Neff says self-compassion is not self-focused.
 Rather, it's about connecting with others on the humanity of making mistakes, instead of feeling isolated, ashamed, and lonely.